 - Makes time to answer any and all questions you may have about the case

-- Updates you about progress in the case on a regular basis
+- Updates you about your case’s progression on a regular basis

 - Explains all of your legal rights and options under state law